-Relationships with producers and consumers of raw materials are the responsibility of senior employees who receive support from the Group's global network of more than 90 offices.
+Relationships with producers and consumers of raw materials are the responsibility of senior employees who receive support from the Group's global network of more than 90 offices in more than 50 countries.
 These offices are located in major American, European, Asian, Australian, African and Middle Eastern natural resources producing and consuming markets.